theogvn/dftb-mobility-pkg/README.md

 *See the LICENSE for terms of usage and distribution.*
 ## Context

-This package was developed during a part of a 3 months internship at Rzhanov Institute of Semiconductors Physics of the SB RAS, for a bachelor's degree of Material Science at Bordeaux Institute of Technologies (IUT de Bordeaux).
+This package was developed during a part of a 3 months internship at Rzhanov Institute of Semiconductors Physics of the SB RAS, for a bachelor's degree of Material Science and Engineering at Bordeaux Institute of Technologies (IUT de Bordeaux).
+You can find the report made for the degree in the restitution folder.

 For more information about the internship and *access to the report*, please contact us at *theo.giverne@gmail.com* or *nanadonebo@gmail.com*
 ## /!\\ Warning /!\\